Turkey will resume Syria assault if U.S. promises not met: Erdogan

 A Turkish security source said the YPG was initially pulling back from the 120 km border strip.
 He said Erdogan and Putin would discuss a wider withdrawal from the rest of the border in their talks on Tuesday in the Russian Black Sea resort of Sochi.

-Syrian and Russian forces have already entered two border cities, Manbij and Kobani, which lie within Turkey’s planned “safe zone” but to the west of the current military operations.
+Syrian and Russian forces have already entered two border cities, Manbij and Kobani, which lie within Turkey’s planned “safe zone” but to the west of Turkey’s military operations.

 Erdogan has said he could accept the presence of Syrian troops in those areas, as long as the YPG are pushed out.